 - 8. They are not adding to or improving an existing advanced level qualification: This is regardless of whether or not the student had received funding for their previous course.
 If the student possesses a qualification equivalent to SCQF level 7 or above, a college can deem them to be eligible if their current qualifications are obsolete in the workplace or to them and/or unrelated to the course they wish to pursue. - 9.
 They are eligible for recurrent funding from SFC1: The only exception to this is if the student is repeating a course and they are otherwise eligible for support.
 The reason for this exception is that recurrent funding is not available for students who are repeating a course within an academic year.
-Colleges should refer to SFC's Credit Guidance for 2019-20. - They can be defined as2: A student under 18 OR a parentally supported student OR a self-supporting student.
+Colleges should refer to SFC's Credit Guidance.
+Current guidance (2019-20), available on the SFC website.
+(2020-21 guidance will be published soon.)